janligudzinski/janligudzinski.github.io/content/blog/3-nasty-system-3/index.md

 >*Why 03:17?*

 There is this superstition around from the bad old days of everyone sharing compute on not just the same physical server but the same multi-user OS without virtualization that because everyone instinctively uses round hours that end in 0 or 5 for their regular jobs, those times are when the server is busy with everyone's work and your own will be slower for it, so you should pick odd, irregular-looking times to have more CPU time and RAM to yourself.
-This is likely a non-issue in the big AD 2025, but is a good practice in case we undergo a civilizational collapse that sets us back to managed PHP hosting, or, possibly worse, Java servlets on Tomcat.
+This is likely a non-issue in the big AD 2025, but is a good practice in case we undergo a civilizational collapse that sets us back to managed PHP[^1] hosting, or, worse, Java servlets on Tomcat[^2].

 ## Separate deploys for prod and demo